BlueBubbleWei/SDCND/Term1-P4-Advanced-Lane-Lines/Project4_Advance_Lane_Lines_writeup_report.md

 * Provide an example of a distortion-corrected image.
 Distortion correction that was calculated via camera calibration has been correctly applied to each image.
 An example of a distortion corrected image should be included in the writeup (or saved to a folder) and submitted with the project.

+SPECIFICATION :

+The PIPELINE mentioned in [Project4_Advance-Lane-Lines.ipynb](https://github.com/deepak-mane/SDCND/blob/master/Term1-P4-Advanced-Lane-Lines/Project4_Advance_Lane_Lines.ipynb) is as below:

+* STEP1.
+Compute the camera calibration matrix and distortion coefficients given a set of chessboard images.
+* STEP2.
+Apply the distortion correction to the raw image.
+* STEP3.
+Use color transforms, gradients, etc., to create a thresholded binary image.
+* STEP4.
+Apply a perspective transform to rectify binary image ("birds-eye view").
+* STEP5.
+Detect lane pixels and fit to find lane boundary.
+* STEP6.
+Determine curvature of the lane and vehicle position with respect to center.
+* STEP7.
+Warp the detected lane boundaries back onto the original image.
+* STEP8.
+Output visual display of the lane boundaries and numerical estimation of lane curvature and vehicle position.

-SPECIFICATION :  To apply distortion correction to each image.
+To apply distortion correction to each image.
 Example binary images have been included in the writeup (or saved to a folder) and submitted with the project.

 1. Apply `cv2.undistort` with the camera matrix and distortion coefficients obtained in Step 1.
 2. Example of a distortion-corrected image